AndroidPillars/Dart/DartInDetail.md

 - Comments are the set of statements that are ignored by the dart compiler during program execution.
 - They are used to explain the code so that you or other people can understand it easily.
-- Type -> In-line Comment, Block Comment and Documentation.
+- Types -> In-line Comment, Block Comment and Documentation.

 __Example__